polyaxon/polyaxon/site/docs/core/python-library/index.md

 ```

 Users might need to run the same code outside of a Polyaxon context,
-which will break since Polyaxon related operations perform api calls.
+which will break since Polyaxon related operations perform API calls.

 Users won't need to perform any change to their code,
 they just need to set an environment variable `POLYAXON_NO_OP` to true/1, and the Polyaxon related code will be ignored.